 - 2 tablespoons Fresh Cream

-- In the same pan or kadhai, heat the remaining butter and add the blended paste prepared in step #4.
-Add garam masala powder, chili powder, turmeric, ketchup, salt along with 1/2 cup water.
+- In the same pan or kadhai, heat the remaining butter and add the blended tomato onion paste prepared in step #3.
+Add garam masala powder, chili powder, turmeric, ketchup, 1/2 teaspoon salt along with 1/2 cup water.
 Bring this to a boil.

-- Once the curry comes to a boil, simmer and cook for 30 minutes, till the oil separates slightly.
-Cut the paneer into bite sized pieces, add it to the gravy and mix gently.
+- Once the curry comes to a boil, simmer and cook for 20 minutes, till you can see drops of oil floating to the top and along the sides

 - In another pan, dry roast the kasuri methi and grind it to a fine powder.
-Mix kasuri methi and fresh cream in the curry and switch off the flame.
-Serve hot.
+Mix kasuri methi and a tablespoon of curry in the gravy.
+Add paneer cubes.
+Mix and simmer for 2 more minutes.
+Top with more cream or butter and serve hot.

 - Paneer: If you’d like to try and make paneer at home, you can check out this recipe